 - Individual employee level (such as John Doe or Jayne Smith)

-- To see the current list of Infoporte Admins, please check the Infoporte Admin and ARC List.
+- To see the current list of Infoporte Admins, please check the Infoporte Admin List.

 - To request Infoporte admin access, your current Infoporte or ARC admin should request access via ServiceNow using the Infoporte Access Request Form.
 Put requesting Infoporte Admin and for which unit, include the normal signatures, and the ERDS team will take it from there.

 Do you need information about:

 Infoporte permissions are based on a combination of user, permission level, and function.